principalwater/clickhouse-engineering-course/README.md

 ## ⚙️ CI/CD Automation

-This repository includes a CI/CD pipeline powered by GitHub Actions.
-Infrastructure code (Terraform) is automatically validated, formatted, and planned, with artifacts generated and uploaded on every commit.
-Python scripts in the repository are also automatically linted and formatted.
+This repository is equipped with a production-ready CI/CD pipeline powered by GitHub Actions.
+Infrastructure code (Terraform) is automatically validated, formatted, and planned with artifacts generated and uploaded on every pull request to the main branch.
 All sensitive variables are managed securely using GitHub Actions Secrets.
-The pipeline is scalable and can be easily extended for new infrastructure modules and integrations.
+All Python scripts are automatically linted and formatted as part of the pipeline.
+The workflow is scalable and can be easily extended for new infrastructure modules and integrations.
+Merging to master (main) is allowed only after all checks have passed successfully.

 ## 📚 About the Course